 In 2014, the Hickory Aquifer groundwater became available as an additional water source.
-An ion exchange water treatment plant to remove radium and iron from the Hickory groundwater has been completed and is currently being used as an additional water source.
+A water treatment plant, which includes ion exchange and pressure filtration to remove radium and iron from the Hickory groundwater, has been completed and is currently being used as an additional water source.
 The treated groundwater is blended with surface water.
 Hickory water wells have an average 18 pCi/L of radium.
 The groundwater treatment plant will remove approximately 90-95 percent of the radium resulting in about 1 pCi/L in the finished water.
-This water is then blended with surface water, which will reduce the radium content even more, most likely below 1 pCi/L. The TCEQ regulatory limit is currently 5 pCi/L.
+This water is then blended with surface water, which will reduce the radium content even more, most likely below 1 pCi/L. The TCEQ regulatory limit is currently 5 pCi/L. The Hickory Aquifer water also has a much lower mineral and organic content than the city's surface water sources.
+Utilizing this water will result in a lower overall total mineral content of the finished water.
+The lower levels of organic material in the water will also help reduce the formation of trihalomethanes (THMs) during the disinfection process.